Do You Have To Pay Back Leverage?

 Related: Liquidation price calculator

-Yes, it is possible to owe money to your broker if you lose more money than what you have deposited into your trading account.
+Yes, it is possible to owe money to the broker if losses exceed the amount deposited into the trading account.

-For example, if your initial deposit into your trading account is $500 borrow $9,500 to trade the forex pair EUR/USD, your total position value would be $10,000.
+For example, if the initial deposit into the trading account is $500 and $9,500 is borrowed to trade the forex pair EUR/USD, the total position value is $10,000.

-Now, this is much more than you have deposited into your account.
+Now, this is much more than what was deposited into the account.

-There are two types of fees in leverage trading.
+There are three types of fees in leverage trading.

 1. Trading fee = The trading fee is charged whenever you open or close a position and is calculated on your total position size.